minecraft-server-worlds/princesselleon-aternos/README.md

 # princesselleon-aternos
-public releases of the server worlds of princesselleon and her friends.
+public releases of parts of the server worlds of princesselleon and her friends.

 ## NOTE
 please don't stalk my friend(s.) that's not cool. (especially don't stalk PrincessElleon!)